-Were there humans before Adam?
+Were there human beings on earth before Adam?

-Some people think “Adam” was not the first man, but was a name for the first group of humans God created.
-They usually point to Genesis 5:2, which says in the King James Version:
+Those who think that Adam means a group of humans, not just one person, usually point to Genesis 5:2, which says in the King James Version:

-“Male and female created he them; and blessed them, and called their name Adam, in the day when they were created.”
+Male and female created he them; and blessed them, and called their name Adam, in the day when they were created.

-This problem arises when people don't realize that there are two slightly different Hebrew words translated into English as Adam.
-You could think of the difference as being roughly equivalent to spelling Adam with a capital “A” (Adam) and a lower case “a” (adam).
+The “Adam is a group” misconception comes about when people don't realize there are two slightly different Hebrew words translated into English as Adam.
+You could think of the difference as being roughly equivalent to spelling Adam with a capital “A” (Adam) and a lower-case “a” (adam).

 The equivalent of adam (lower case) can mean either an individual human or a group of humans.
 This is the word used in Genesis 5:2.

 The other word (Adam) is used only in reference to the first man, and to a city on the River Jordan that later was given the same name.

 Knowing this difference solves all the problems that come about if people try to use the English word always to mean the same thing.